lucoweb/dogceo/README.md

 3. Ubuntu for Windows (can be obtained for free from the Windows App Store)
 4. DDEV (Lando should work as well. *YMMV*)

+***Please note:*** DDEV will intercept all outgoing email.
+In order to verify the functionality of the Dog CEO Mail module, visit https://dogceo.ddev.site:8026/ where an inbox can be checked.

 ## Setup instructions
 ### Backend
 **Reference:** https://www.digitalocean.com/community/tutorials/how-to-develop-a-drupal-9-website-on-your-local-machine-using-docker-and-ddev